alex-shpak/hugo-book/README.md

 - Customisable
 - Designed to not interfere with other layouts
 - Zero initial configuration
+- Handy shortcodes

 ## Requirements

 - Hugo 0.48 or higher
-- Hugo extended version, read more [here](https://gohugo.io/news/0.43-relnotes/)
+- Hugo extended version, read more [here](https://gohugo.io/news/0.48-relnotes/)

 ## Installation